Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
 - Added another aggregation pipeline to categorize jobs by year and month from the MongoDB database.
-To later display in the monthly applications bar chart.
+This will later be displayed in the monthly applications bar chart on the front-end.
 </br>
 </br>